-A bit about me: I am a journalist, a writer, a blogger, a coach and a teacher of writing and journalism.
-I love to write from the heart, to share the stories of inspiring men and women, to have a positive impact on those around me and to share my experience with the hope of helping others.
+About me: I love to write from the heart, to share the stories of inspiring men and women, to have a positive impact on those around me and to share my experience with the hope of helping others.
 I love to laugh, dance, exercise, enjoy Nature, share, explore and to go on adventures.

 ‘From Forty With Love’ is a space for women and men of all ages.
 While its focus will be the trials and experiences peculiar to women in their late 30s and 40s, its themes are universal – love, relationships, self-care, wellbeing, recovery from harmful behaviours, perfectionism, anxiety, managing stress and so forth.